Paul Shaffer and the World's Most Dangerous Band: Guest members

-When Paul Shaffer was unavailable, Warren Zevon was usually the substitute bandleader prior to his death in 2003.
+When Paul Shaffer was unavailable, Warren Zevon was usually the substitute bandleader prior to his final appearance on the program in 2002 and his death a year later.
 On October 13, 2005, Booker T. Jones filled in for Shaffer, and Anton Fig was bandleader.
 Jeff Kazee also filled in for Paul on occasion after Zevon's death.
 Michael Bearden infrequently substituted for Shaffer as a keyboardist, with drummer Fig taking on the role of bandleader.
 However, this was before Bearden was named the bandleader on George Lopez's ill-fated TBS talk show, Lopez Tonight.
 For the April 6, 2001, show, the band expanded to 50 players to become the CBS Giant Orchestra with 16 violins, 8 violas, 4 cellos, 3 trumpets, 2 trombones, 1 bass trombone, 4 saxophones, 2 harps, 1 keyboard and 1 percussionist.

 Phil Collins played drums with Steve Jordan in the band when he was a guest on the Letterman show on March 26, 1985.
 Eddie Van Halen also performed guitar for the band on a 1985 episode taped in Los Angeles.
 Drummer Shawn Pelton of the Saturday Night Live Band sits in on the drums when Anton Fig is absent.

 On the June 15, 2010, episode, bassist Larry Graham of Sly and The Family Stone and Graham Central Station was a guest of the band, playing bass and providing vocals.
 Graham also sat in on October 8, 2012.
 New York area bassist Neil Jason often fills in for Will Lee, most recently on August 21, 2012.

 Saxophonist Lou Marini made several guest appearances on the show during the '80s and '90s.

 David Sanborn on saxophone was an occasional guest member of the band during its NBC days.
 In February 2012, after longtime saxophonist Bruce Kapler departed the orchestra, a string of guest saxophonists (including Tom Timko of Will Lee's Beatles tribute band The Fab Faux) substituted for him until one of the substitutes (Aaron Heick) was named the permanent replacement.
 During the week of August 13, 2012, trumpeter Greg Adams from Tower of Power sat in with the band.